 4) Resulting Certificate

-There are several different types of certificates you can earn as a phlebotomy technician.
+There are several different types of certificates you can earn as a pharmacy technician.
 If your state or job has a specific requirement, make sure that your training program will prepare you for the right certificate.

 Make sure you choose an accredited pharmacy technician training program.
 Many certifying agencies will not allow you to take their exam unless you have attended an accredited program.